yoni1994/unit-2-project/README.md

 # Yoni's Rec League

 Welcome to Yoni's Rec League.
-Whther you want to own and manage a team, play some basketball, or both, this is the perfect place for you.
+Whether you want to own and manage a team, play some basketball, or both, this is the perfect place for you.
 We have an ever-growing community and will be happy to have more.
 Make sure to sign up before the season starts!

 ## Getting Started: